originalzen/nanochat/README.md

 - `scripts/push_to_hf.py` - Upload checkpoints to HuggingFace Hub
 - `scripts/pull_from_hf.py` - Download checkpoints from HuggingFace Hub
-- `runpod_onstart.sh` - Automated RunPod environment setup
+- `runpod_onstart.sh` - Automated Runpod environment setup
 - `hf-transfer` + `huggingface-hub` dependencies

 ### Why This Fork Exists

-TrelisResearch added excellent RunPod integration and HuggingFace utilities, but was missing some upstream bug fixes from Karpathy.
+TrelisResearch added excellent Runpod integration and HuggingFace utilities, but was missing some upstream bug fixes from Karpathy.
 This fork merges the best of both:

 - Latest updates and bug fixes from Karpathy upstream
-- Convenience scripts from TrelisResearch (RunPod automation, W&B integration, HF backup workflow)
+- Convenience scripts from TrelisResearch (Runpod automation, W&B integration, HF backup workflow)
 - Regular upstream sync to stay current

 This fork also serves as a learning tool for git workflows, ML/LLM training, and experimentation.
 Thanks to Andrej Karpathy for making nanochat accessible to everyone, and to Ronan K. McGovern at Trelis Research for the tutorial and scripts.